abdulraheemf/abdulraheemf/README.md

 - 👋 Hi, I’m @abdulraheemf
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in ... a lot of things, sometimes trivia
 - 🌱 I’m currently learning ...
-Java and C
+Java App Programming and Swift
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 abdulraheemf/abdulraheemf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.